 Six years after graduating beauty school, I took a class that changed everything for me.
 I found my people and I got the education bug.
 I became an American Board Certified Haircolorist in 2005.
 I got my Cosmetology Instructor license in 2007.
 Over the last 10 years, I traveled and taught hair color education to my fellow stylists - in my backyard and as far as Curacao.
 Yeah, Curacao!

 While I had learned so much, from so many - incredible stylists, super smart cosmetic chemists, business geniuses, I realized I missed doing hair.
 So I came back behind the chair and opened White Birch Gallery Salon in November of 2017.
 I named it after the New Hampshire state tree.
 After traveling all over the place for work, living in 6 different states, I knew I wanted to land here in NH.
 The salon name is a little nod to that decision.
 And let's be real, decorating with birch trees, wood tones, and greenery is just about as cozy as it gets.

 I want you to have the best results.

 I want those results to last as long as possible.

 I want the ingredients to be "good" for all of us.

 But salon chemicals are crazy complicated.

-I do not green wash or believe in marketing hype.
-Clean beauty, natural beauty, organic beauty, etc. are buzz words that are not yet legally defined like they are in the organic food industry.
-Anyone can claim anything...for now.
+I don't green wash or believe in marketing hype.
+Clean beauty, natural beauty, organic beauty, etc. are buzz words that aren't yet legally defined like they are in the organic food industry.
+Anyone can claim anything, for now.
 In the meantime, be careful about what you use and don't believe everything you read.
-If you have sensitivities or allergies to salon chemicals, but don't want to give up on your hair completely, there are a lot of options and I will help you navigate.
+If you have sensitivities or allergies to salon chemicals, but don't want to give up on your hair completely, there are options and I'll help you navigate.